clc3-CloudComputing/jku-ws24/3-Kubernetes/exercise3.1/README.md

 1. Open the [Kubernetes Engine Overview](https://console.cloud.google.com/kubernetes)

-1. Click on *Create Cluster* and select "Standard: you manage your cluster"
+2. Click on *Create* and select "Standard: You manage your cluster"

-1. Create a cluster with the *default* settings except for the *Number of nodes* where you only need 1:
+3. Create a cluster with the *default* settings except for the *Number of nodes* where you only need 1:

     ![K8s Cluster in GKE](./assets/create_gke_cluster1.png)
     ![K8s Cluster in GKE](./assets/create_gke_cluster2.png)

-1. As soon as your cluster is ready, click on *Connect* and copy and paste this command into your terminal
+4. As soon as your cluster is ready, click on *Connect* and copy and paste this command into your terminal

-1. Now, your `kubectl` (i.e., the Kubernetes command-line tool) should be configured for your cluster.
+5. Now, your `kubectl` (i.e., the Kubernetes command-line tool) should be configured for your cluster.
 To verify this, execute the command:

     ```console
     kubectl get nodes